Common-Longitudinal-ICU-data-Format/CLIF-TableOne/TABLEONE_VIEWER_GUIDE.md

 If certain visualizations are not available, the viewer will display:
 - ⚠️ Warning - For critical files (CONSORT diagram, Table One CSVs)
 - ℹ️ Info - For optional files (SOFA histogram, specific Sankey diagrams)

-The viewer gracefully handles missing files and continues to display all available results.

 ## Workflow Integration